SuperNova76/TopCPToolKit/docs/faq/index.md

 ??? question "Why do some systematically-varied vector branches sometimes feature default values?"
     This is a consequence of the single-TTree formalism.
 For each object, we need to keep track of two things: what quantities associated to this object are affected by systematics? and is this object still valid (in the sense of JVT cuts, overlap removal, etc.) for a given systematic variation?
 To that end, you'll find branches named `object_select_XYZ_%SYS%` that contains booleans.
 These booleans tell you whether the object at that index passes the selection XYZ for a given systematic.
 Only when this is true should you consider the corresponding entry of the object kinematic vector.

+??? question "Are objects (electrons, muons, jets, ...) sorted in pT for each event in the output ntuples?"
+    No. In CP algorithms (and hence TopCPToolkit) objects are **NOT** guaranteed to be sorted in pT because of the single-TTree format.
+With systematics, pT ordering cannot be preserved.
+Sorting in the NTuple is not attempted, not even in a nominal-only run.